You never going to believe what I’m about to confess.

-Back in college (the number of years is really not important), my degree required a foreign language and I decided that I needed to take a language that was a bit different.
-So, I chose Russian.
+Back in college (the number of years is really not important), my degree required a foreign language and I decided that I needed to take a language that was a bit different, because hey I wanted to be different.
+So, I ended up choosing Russian.
 Yep, I know what you are probably thinking…. what the heck was I thinking, right?!
-I was thinking I wanted to stand apart and my degree was focusing on the Middle East and Northern Africa, so Russian it was.
-I struggled through the entire 2 required years of classes and various teachers (another story).
-Fast forward to today and sadly I can only remember how to say “Hello, how are you?”.
-Why you ask… Plain and simple, I put in only the required effort to pass the class.
+Well, truthfully, I was thinking… I wanted to stand apart.
+My degree was focusing on the Middle East and Northern Africa, so Russian, instead of Arabic, was in my mind the logical choice especially since it was the late 80’s (okay so you can probably figure out the # of years now).

 Why am I telling you this now?
 Recently, I was interviewing a guest for a podcast and I found out he also spoke Russian.
-His was a bit more fluent, well a lot more fluent actually.
+His was a bit more fluent, well a lot more fluent actually as it was his native language.
 In the course of the conversation, I tried out my one liner and he was impressed as much as he could be, because let’s face it, I only had one line and nothing to back that up.
-Later in the day, I was reflecting back on our conversation and I realized again that I regretted not giving my 2 years of classes a better go.
-And, not keeping up with what I had learned over the decades since then.
+Later in the day, I was reflecting back on our conversation and I realized again that I regretted not putting in more effort in those 2 years of classes.
+And, I also regretted not keeping up with what I had actually learned.

-See… success, any real success requires effort over a period of time.
-That continued effort helps:
+See… success, any real success requires effort, continuous effort, over a period of time.

 - You get better at a skill by practicing it over a period of time.